Frequently Asked Questions

 For more information: click here!

 Why wooden wicks?
-What is FSC-certified wood?
+What is FSC-certified?

 We use wooden wicks for two reasons: atmosphere & environmental impact.
 Everyone loves a low-burning, crackling wood wick.
 Growing trees has a much lower environmental impact over cotton as they require less resources.
 We also only use FSC-certified suppliers, meaning that trees that are being used to manufacture the wicks are being replaced & NOT contributing to deforestation.